paulam92/paulam92/README.md

 - 🔭 I’m currently working on ... my Skills
 - 🌱 I’m currently learning ...
-C#, WPF, XAML, MSSQL, PIM
+C#, WPF, XAML, MSSQL, .NET
 - 👯 I’m looking to collaborate on ... fun projects like games
 - 🤔 I’m looking for help with ... feel free to ask
 - 💬 Ask me about ... whatever you want